genesiscommunitysuccess/docs/docs/03_server/11_integration/06_notify/02_configuring_runtime.mdx

     implementation("global.genesis:genesis-notify-config:${properties["notifyVersion"]}")
 }
 ```
-This will create the necessary fields and tables so notify can run.
+This creates the fields and tables that enable Notify to run.

 3. Add a reference to your **server/jvm/alpha-deploy/build.gradle.kts** file: